Jdeww/Mesa-U-Hacks-2.0/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project may be liscensed in the future, but for now go ahead and use it as you see fit.

 ## 🙏 Acknowledgments